nikolalsvk/blog/content/blog/reducing-boilerplate-with-vim-templates/index.md

 ## Final Thoughts

 That's all for now.
 Thanks for tuning in.
-Consider subscribing to my [newsletter](/newsletter) where we will explore the possibility of adding some dynamic templates in one of the next blog posts.
+Consider subscribing to my [newsletter](/newsletter), where we will explore the possibility of adding some dynamic templates in one of the next blog posts.

+I got the idea to write this blog post from [VimTricks in their post](https://vimtricks.com/p/automated-file-templates/), shout out to them.

 Also, don't forget to share with your friends and coworkers on Twitter if you found the post useful.